symfony/symfony-docs/setup/file_permissions.rst

 =====================================

 In Symfony 3.x, you needed to do some extra work to make sure that your cache directory was writable.
 But that is no longer true!
-In Symfony 4, everything works automatically:
+Since Symfony 4, everything works automatically:

 * In the ``dev`` environment, ``umask()`` is used in ``bin/console`` and ``public/index.php`` so that any created files are writable by everyone.